cg-tuwien/Auto-Vk-Toolkit/visual_studio/README.md

 * `assets/texture01.jpg`
 * `assets/normal_maps/texture02.png`

-**Dependent resources not present/not at the right path:**
+**Dependent assets not present/not at the right path:**

-If the cgb_post_build_helper notices that a dependent resource is not present or located at a path which is not a the same path or a sub-path w.r.t. the root resource, it will issue a warning.
-You might still be able to compile a working project configuration by assigning all your dependent resources to the right filters in Visual Studio and just ignore cgb_post_build_helper's warnings.
+If the cgb_post_build_helper notices that a dependent asset is not present or located at a path which is not a the same path or a sub-path w.r.t. the root asset, it will issue a warning.
+You might still be able to compile a working project configuration by assigning all your dependent asset to the right filters in Visual Studio and just ignore cgb_post_build_helper's warnings.

 For the example above, you'd have to create the following filters structure in your Visual Studio project: